 What Type Of Cat Litter Is Best?

-There’s no correct answer to that question.
+Unless you’re talking litter for kittens; in which case we advise starting them off with clay cat litter; there’s no correct answer to that question.
 Sorry.
+There is no outright ‘best cat litter’.
 All of them have their own strengths and weaknesses.
 Look again through the pros and cons of each kind, and consider how fussy your cat is.
 Some cats hate having litter stuck to their paws.
 If that’s your cat, it may prefer one of the more natural options.
 If you want to spend less time cleaning out the tray or replacing litter, you might prefer the ultra absorbent crystal litter varieties.
 Chances are you’ll have a little trial and error before you find the perfect fit.
+Homemade cat litter should only really be employed if you’re very confident you know how to make it.
+In short, the best cat litter is whichever one your cat prefers!

-How Do I Get My Cat To Use A Litter Tray?
+How Do I Get My Cat To Use A Litter Traych?

-Through patience, persistence and encouragement!
-Almost every cat is happy to use a litter tray.
+If your cat won’t use a litter box, you’re not alone.
+The key to changing that comes through patience, persistence and encouragement!
+Almost every cat is happy to use a litter tray in the end; it’s very rare that a cat doesn’t like litter.
 They just need the idea introducing to them gently.
 Try following these steps.

 - Start with a basic type of litter and an open tray.
 We’d suggest a ‘natural’ type of litter, as it’s should appeal to your cat’s basic instincts.
 Whatever type you choose, stick it it for the duration of training.
 Chopping and changing litter types will only confuse your pet.
 Avoid anything with deodorants or chemicals during the training stage.
 The open tray is easy for your cat to find and identify.